B2B is short for business to business and it refers to the process that one business uses to sell its products or services to another business.

 To be successful in B2B sales you have to take time to learn about your client’s business, build meaningful relationships and connect with decision makers at the company you are selling to.

-How To Do B2B Sales
+B2B Sales Strategy:

 Before we explain our B2B sales techniques there are several other techniques to use when it comes to selling your products or services to another business.
 As we have mentioned before, these a few things to keep in mind when selling:

-- Selling is 60 percent listening and 40 percent talking.
+- Selling is 60 per cent listening and 40 per cent talking.
 When you’re having a conversation with a customer, your main goal is always to figure out how (and whether) you can help that customer.
 This is impossible when your mouth is open.

 - Customers care about their business, not about you.
 Every sales conversation should take place from the customer’s perspective rather than from your perspective.
 It’s never “my product is great.”
 It’s always “here’s how I can help.”